yan-soon/tp/docs/DeveloperGuide.md

    Expected: No module edited. _Invalid command format_ message is shown in the result display.

 1. Other invalid edit commands to try: `edit`, `edit cs2103t 2103 5`, `edit 1`<br>
-   Expected: Similar to previous.
+   Expected: No module edited. _Invalid command format_ message is shown in the result display.

 ### List All Modules

 1. Prerequisite:
-   1. List of 'Completed Modules' being displayed in GradPad must be filtered, e.g. using `find`.
    1. Command must not be accompanied by any arguments.

 1. Test case: `list`<br>
    Expected: The full list of 'Completed Modules' is displayed.
+"Listed all modules" message shown in the result display.

 1. Test case: `list modules`<br>
-   Expected: Full list of 'Completed Modules' is not displayed, current list is unchanged. _Invalid command format_ message is shown in the result display.
+   Expected: Current list remains unchanged. _Invalid command format_ message is shown in the result display.

 ### Find a Specific Module or a Group of Modules

 1. Prerequisites:
    1. Arguments must be specified.
-   1. Module to be included must exist in the list being displayed in GradPad, e.g. CS2100, CS2101, CS3230 and ST2334 are in the list and CS2106 is not.
+   1. Module to be included must exist in the 'Completed Modules' in GradPad, e.g. CS2100, CS2101, CS3230 and ST2334 are in the list and CS2106 is not.

 1. Test case: `find cs2`<br>
    Expected: CS2100 and CS2101 are displayed.
+"2 modules listed!" message shown in the result display.

 1. Test case: `find cs2 st`<br>
    Expected: CS2100, CS2101 and ST2334 are displayed.
+"3 modules listed!" message shown in the result display.

 1. Test case: `find cs3230`<br>
    Expected: CS3230 is displayed.
+"1 modules listed!" message shown in the result display.

-1. Test case: `delete cs2106`<br>
+1. Test case: `find cs2106`<br>
    Expected: No modules displayed.
+"0 modules listed!" message shown in the result display.

 1. Test case: `find`<br>
    Expected: Current list is unchanged. _Invalid command format_ message is shown in the result display.